JaydenN117/opencore-HP-600-G4-SFF/README.txt

 Problems
 RTC post error on every boot
-Graphical bugs when using hardware acceleration on some apps
+Graphical bugs when using hardware acceleration on some apps Occasionally fails to boot, usually will second try.
 If anyone has any suggestions on how to fix I would appreciate them!